Changes the type of an expression.

 is not explicitly referenced, no compile-time error occurs.
 The cast

-expression converts the type to Interface<?>
+expression converts the type to Interface<?>,

 which is the result of the cast expression itself.